 Term Meaning Grant A grant is a financial payment or other in-kind support provided to an applicant for a beneficial and specified project or purpose as outlined in the funding agreement between Council and the recipient.
-Acquittal An acquittal is a written report submitted after the funded project is complete.
-It includes a detailed financial report outlining project income and expenditure and Council's contribution.
-It details how the grant recipient met the project outcomes and includes copies of receipts.

-Funding Agreement Is a legal document that outlines the terms, conditions and obligations of funding, project delivery, and accountability for both the funding body (Council) and the funded grant recipient.
+Acquittal An acquittal is a written report submitted after the funded project or proposal is complete.
+It includes a detailed financial report outlining income and expenditure and Council's contribution.
+It details how the grant recipient met the project or proposal outcomes and includes copies of receipts.
+Business sector support Business sector support organisations (including business chambers) have an ABN and carry out the following activities: 1.
+Supports local businesses and economic development in the Woollahra LGA 2.
+Markets and promotes local businesses in the Woollahra LGA.
+3. Facilitates educational workshops and seminars, information sharing, business training, and regular networking opportunities.
+4. Attracts trade, talent, new businesses and investment into Woollahra LGA.
+Funding Agreement Is a legal document that outlines the terms, conditions and obligations of funding, project or proposal delivery, and accountability for both the funding body (Council) and the funded grant recipient.
 Individual An individual community member refers to an individual who represents a group or themselves in the grant application and who may or may not hold an ABN or be a sole trader.
 Auspice An incorporated organisation that receives, administers and acquits the funding on behalf of an applicant.
 Community groups A group of people who act together for a shared interest or purpose.
 An individual representing the group will be required to sign any funding agreement, or have an auspice willing to enter into a contract on behalf of the group.
 This group is not required to be incorporated.
 Community organisations This refers to not-for-profit organisations who do not operate for the profit or gain of its owners, members or shareholders, either directly or indirectly, as seen in the constitution.
 Any profit must be used to further the organisation's purpose, must not be distributed to members, share- holders or owners while the organisation is operating or when it winds up.
-It also covers Charities registered with the Australian Charities and Not-for-Profits Commission and incorporated community groups.
-Education Facilities This refers to all local schools, non-profit early learning centres and school-associated organisations like Parents & Citizens Associations Businesses This refers to profit making organisations including sole traders.
+It also covers Charities registered with the Australian Charities and Not-for- Profits Commission and incorporated community groups.
+Education Facilities This refers to all local schools, tertiary institutions, non-profit early learning centres, school-associated organisations like Parents & Citizens Associations Businesses This refers to profit making organisations including sole traders.

 Sole trader A sole trader is an individual running a business.
 It is the simplest and cheapest business structure.
 As a sole trader, you are the only owner and you control and manage the business.
 You are legally responsible for all aspects of the business.
 Debts and losses can't be shared with other individuals.
 A sole trader can have one or more activities they operate.
 Pecuniary A pecuniary interest is an interest that you have in a matter because of a reasonable likelihood or expectation of appreciable financial gain or loss to you or your spouse or de facto partner, your relative, or your partner or employer, or a company or other body of which you, or your nominee, partner or employer, is a shareholder or member.
 Non- Pecuniary Non-pecuniary interests are private or personal interests that do not amount to a pecuniary interest as defined above.
 These commonly arise out of family or personal relationships, or out of involvement in sporting, social, religious or other cultural groups and associations, and may include an interest of a financial nature.
-Small Grant Grant awarded under the value of \$3,000.
-Large Grants Grants awarded between the value of \$3,001 and \$7,500.